 Contact Toynbee Hall debt and money advice services on 020 7392 2989 or via email firstname.lastname@example.org for advice and help setting up a bank account and direct debits.

-The council’s benefits service can provide information about your Housing Benefit, Council Tax Benefit, entitlement to discretionary housing payments and free school meals
+The council’s benefits service can provide information about your Housing Benefit, Council Tax Reduction, entitlement to discretionary housing payments and free school meals

 The Money Advice Service, which was set up by the government to provide free and impartial advice services, has produced a video which could also help you prepare for Universal Credit.